-- 9.3.1 Principal Investigators Certain PIs shall receive the Level 1 Policy Notification (as identified by their respective PoCs as persons whose research may be impacted by export controls). - 9.3.2 Research Administration The Research Administration staff of affected organizations shall receive Level 2 Regulations & Project Assessment training. - 9.3.3 Management (UW, VCRGE) UW and VCRGE upper management shall receive Level 3 Compliance Plan training. - 9.3.4 Trainers Internal trainers of any of the export control trainings shall be a resident expert of this plan and, therefore, considered trained.
+- 9.3.1 Principal Investigators Certain PIs shall receive the Level 1 Policy Notification (as identified by their respective PoCs or OVCRGE as persons whose research may be impacted by export controls). - 9.3.2 Research Administration The Research Administration staff and researchers of affected organizations shall receive Level 2 Regulations & Project Assessment training. - 9.3.3 Leadership (UW, OVCRGE) UW and OVCRGE leadership shall receive Level 3 Compliance Plan training. - 9.3.4 Trainers Internal trainers of any of the export control trainings shall be a resident expert of this plan and, therefore, considered trained.